Ty-Waltz/CT-e-commerce-api/README.md

 # Welcome to the E-Commerce-API
 ## Here I will explain how all the functions work
+At the beginning, you will 'app', 'db', and 'ma'.
+'app' is for using the flask download
+'db' allows SQL and flask to work together
+'ma' allows marshmallow and flask to work together
+all of these together make sure this application can communicate properly with the database
-At the beginning, you will see a few "Schema" classes.
+You will also see a few "Schema" classes.
 These are simply for translating information to and from any API youre using

 ### Customer management:
 Here there are 2 classes for customer management.